pmendelski/dotfiles/bash/readme.md

 ## Plugins

-Plugins are just pluggable bash extensions, configurations and commands.
+Plugins are just pluggable bash scripts, sourced in `index.sh`.
+They may modify bash global state.

 You may activate them or disable them using `bash_plugins` variable.

 Example: